dspavankumar/keras-kaldi/README.md

 ## Using the Code

 Train a GMM system in Kaldi.
 Place steps_kt and run_kt.sh in the working directory.
 Configure and run run_kt.sh.
+To train LSTMs, run run_kt_LSTM.sh.

 ## Code Components

 1. train.py is the Keras training script.
-DNN structure (type of network, activations, number of hidden layers and nodes) can be configured in this script.
+DNN structure (type of network, activations, number of hidden layers and nodes) can be configured in this script. train_LSTM.py trains LSTMs.

-2. dataGenerator.py provides an object that reads Kaldi data and alignment directories in batches and retrieves mini-batches for training.
+2. dataGenerator.py provides an object that reads Kaldi data and alignment directories in batches and retrieves mini-batches for training. dataGenSequences.py retrieves 3D mini-batches for LSTM training.

-3. nnet-forward.py passes test features through the trained DNNs and outputs log probabilities (log of DNN outputs) in Kaldi format.
+3. nnet-forward.py passes test features through the trained DNNs and outputs log probabilities (log of DNN outputs) in Kaldi format. nnet-forward-seq.py passes 3D arrays to LSTMs and outputs log probabilities.

 4. kaldiIO.py reads and writes Kaldi-type binary features.

-5. decode.py is the decoding script.
+5. decode.py is the decoding script. decode_seq.py is the script for LSTMs.

 ## Training Schedule